 Nights three and four are my favorite, focused on recovery.

-Dr. Bowe’s research shows that our skin benefits from using active ingredients and giving the skin barrier time to process and heal.
+Dr. Bowe’s research shows that our skin benefits from using active ingredients and then giving the skin barrier time to process and heal.
 And this is when I started to see the most significant difference.